European Research Council

 +How many Principal Investigators does a Synergy Grant need?

 Between 2 and 4 PIs.
-Groups are typically 3, which balances complementarity with manageable coordination.
-4-PI applications need to clearly justify why each participant is essential.
+Groups of 3 are typical and balance complementarity with manageable coordination.
+4-PI applications need to clearly justify why each participant is essential to the research question.

 +Can all PIs be outside the EU?